-Proposal Vote Required Broker Discretionary Effect of Absentions and Proposal 1 - To elect two directors of the Company nominated by the Company's Board and named in this proxy statement who will serve for three years or until his successor is elected and qualified.
-Affirmative vote of the holders of a plurality of the shares of stock outstanding and entitled to vote thereon at the Annual Meeting.
-No No Broker Non-Votes Because directors are elected by a plurality of the votes, an abstention will have no effect on the outcome of the vote.
-Proposal 2 - To approve a proposal to authorize the Company, with the approval of the Board, to sell or otherwise issue up to 25% of the Company's outstanding common stock at an offering price that is below the Company's then current NAV per share.
-Pursuant to the Investment Company Act of 1940 (the "1940 Act"), approval of this proposal requires the affirmative vote of: (i) a "majority of the outstanding shares of common stock" of the Company; and (ii) a "majority of the outstanding shares of common stock" of the Company which are not held by affiliated persons of the Company, which includes our directors, officers, employees and 5% stockholders.
-For purposes of this proposal, the 1940 Act defines "a majority of the outstanding shares common stock" as: (A) 67% or more of the shares of common stock present at the Annual Meeting if the holders of more than 50% of the outstanding shares of common stock of the outstanding shares of the outstanding shares of common stock of the outstanding shares of common stock of the No Abstentions and broker non-votes, if any, will have the effect of a vote against this proposal.
+vote Kequireu

+Proposal Vote Required Broker Discretionary Voting Allowed Effect of Absentions and Broker Non-Votes

+Proposal 1 - To elect two Affirmative vote of the holders of a No Because

+directors of the Company plurality of the shares of stock outstanding directors are

+nominated by the Company's and entitled to vote thereon at the Annual elected by a

+Board and named in this Meeting. plurality of the

+proxy statement who will serve votes, an

+for three years or until his abstention will

+successor is elected and have no effect

+qualified. on the outcome

+of the vote.

+Proposal 2 - To approve a Pursuant to the Investment Company Act No Abstentions and

+proposal to authorize the of 1940 (the "1940 Act"), approval of this broker non-

+Company, with the approval of proposal requires the affirmative vote of: votes, if any,

+the Board, to sell or otherwise (i) a "majority of the outstanding shares of will have the

+issue up to 25% of the common stock" of the Company; and (ii) a effect of a vote

+Company's outstanding "majority of the outstanding shares of against this

+common stock at an offering common stock" of the Company which are proposal.

+price that is below the not held by affiliated persons of the

+Company's then current NAV Company, which includes our directors,

+per share. officers, employees and 5% stockholders.

+For purposes of this proposal, the 1940 Act

+defines "a majority of the outstanding

+shares common stock" as: (A) 67% or more

+of the shares of common stock present at

+the Annual Meeting if the holders of more

+than 50% of the outstanding shares of

+common stock of the Company are present

+or represented by proxy; or (B) 50% of the

+outstanding shares of common stock of the

 Company, whichever is the less.